RarelyCharlie/rarelycharlie.github.io/_draft/taglist-cleanup.md

 **Notes:**

- - Some web browsers do not detect the paste operation, so you might have to press the Clean up button.
+ - Most web browsers detect the paste operation, so you do not have to press the Clean up button.

  - Each tag must begin with an @-sign.
 A word with no @-sign is ambiguous.
-For example, if the list contains `@Donald Duck` it is not possible to tell whether this is intended to be a single tag, `@DonaldDuck`, or two tags, `@Donald @Duck`.
+For example, if the list contains `@Donald Duck` it is not possible for the software to tell whether this is intended to be a single tag, `@DonaldDuck`, or two tags, `@Donald @Duck`.

  - Extra characters are removed.
 For example, `@It'sTuesday!` becomes `@ItsTuesday`.